What is a Scrum Master?

 Scrum Master vs. Product Owner

-How to become a Scrum Master
+How to Become a Scrum Professional

 To become a Scrum Master, you can follow a training or take an exam to get the qualification you need.
 EXIN Agile Scrum Master has been designed specifically with the scum Master role in mind.
 It teaches you the guiding principles of agile and combines them with Scrum, the most-used agile methodology, to create a certification with real-world applications.
 The addition of practical assignments means that you get to practice applying the skills that you’ve learned.This practical approach enables you to get started as a Scrum Master as soon as you complete your certification.